• Skip to primary navigation

 • almond milk

-In a pot, add water and bring it to a boil.
-Add sticky rice and mix slightly:
+In a small pot, add water and bring it to a boil.
+Add sticky white rice and stir slightly:

 Cover with a lid.
 When it starts to boil, reduce the heat and continue to cook for about 10–12 minutes.
 Periodically check the rice if it’s cooked because it can be easily burned: